 Stand-Out – brands differentiators and unique products/services are instantly scannable (bullet points help).

-Why this matters: highlighting your most important selling messages clearly communicates your business's value.
+Why website design matters: highlighting your most important selling messages clearly communicates your business's value.
 Today, people are accustomed to shorter copy, so scannable content increases the likelihood of it being read.

 ID Industry – with a glance, the audience should know your company’s industry and services.

-Why this matters: if someone can immediately relate to your industry, they're less likely to exit the webpage without clicking to another page.
+Why user experience design matters: if someone can immediately relate to your industry, they're less likely to exit the webpage without clicking to another page.
 This is called a 'bounce session' and your 'bounce rate' is a great indicator of how engaging your website content is for users.
+For B2B website designs, this is crucial, since you want your potential customer to immediately know your specialty within the industry.

 Secondary Actions – clear, not overshadowing the primary action you want users to take.

-Why this matters: too often websites derail users from conversion paths.
+Why secondary actions matter: too often websites derail users from conversion paths.
 With visual design, you can identify the primary action you want users to take (sign up for our newsletter).
 Then, with inactive or disabled buttons, you can let users know another action is possible (like "go back" or "undo").
+Rethinking your user interface can open all sorts of possibilities for secondary acitons.

 Video Elements – animations convey meaning.
 Be simple and succinct.